Art & Design

 BTEC Level 3 Extended Diploma

 At least 10 hours of independent study each week, our studios are always open for you to work in your study time.
 You will be given advice on what to do during your independent study time but it will involve tasks such as reading, preparing for your lessons and continuing to develop your sketchbook work in progress.
-You will also be expected to access our VLE on a regular basis to support your learning and collect resources via Pinterest.
+You will also be expected to access our VLE on a regular basis to support your learning and collect resources via Pinterest and other research sources.

 You can buy a starter pack of equipment from us at the start of term along with a sketch book.
 You will have access to a wide variety of resources on Moodle including links to exam boards specifications, useful website links, video and text resources.
 You are expected to provide your own basic art materials including basic drawing materials.
 There are extensive resources available from the library that you can borrow but there is a list of recommended background reading on Moodle if you wish to purchase some of your own.